jesusfigueres/smartocelli/README.md

 # smartocelli

-CCTV human action behavior to guard the house
+CCTV human action behavior to guard the building